For all the self-taught geeks out there, here our content library with most of the learning materials we have produces throughout the years.

 Use screenshots to keep color highlighting and formatting as you see it.
 Pasting in "text snippets" can cause more confusion for those trying to help you.
 If you do paste in text through slack, make sure to use "attach file".

-You can use some plugin for Google Chrome like [Awesome Screenshot] (https://www.awesomescreenshot.com/).
+You can use a plugin for Google Chrome such as Awesome Screenshot.

 "How can I START this exercise" or "I tried X approach but it did not work, what am I doing wrong?" (including any error messages!) will give you much better feedback than "how can I SOLVE this exercise?" - the more you break down the process into methodical steps, the easier you will be able to understand the issue as a whole.